NeoResearch/neo-tests/README.md

 #### A2 - Execute a personalized privatenet

-1. After going to the root folder of this project, run  the new committed `neo-privatenet-neoresearch-integrations`  with  `docker_run.sh`
+1. After going to the root folder of this project, run the new committed `neo-privatenet-opt-tests` with  `docker_run_integrations_privatenet.sh`
-1. Access the Docker virtual environment with `bash-priv.sh`
+1. Access the Docker virtual environment with `bash-priv_integrations_privatenet.sh`
-1. Currently, you can monitor the blockchain accessing `/neo-python` and typing `neopy`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.
+1. Currently, inside the docker container, you can monitor the blockchain accessing `/neo-python` and typing `neopy`, as well as checking neo-cli nodes (currently, static set to 4) in its attached screens.

-#### A3 - Execute all current functionalities
+#### A3 - Execute all master functionalities (neo-scan + debugging private net)

 1. After going to the root folder of this project, simply run `build_everything.sh`